Ame no Wakahiko

-Ame no Wakahiko (天若日子, 天稚彦 Heavenly Young Boy) in some versions of Japanese mythology is a god of grains, and the son of Amatsukunitama.
+Ame no Wakahiko (天稚彦 or 天若日子) is a god of grains and Amatsukami in Japanese mythology.
+He is the son of Amatsukunitama.
+The Ame no Wakahiko Monogatari, one of the Otogi-zōshi, is a monogatari about him.

+Name

+The name Ame no Wakahiko means "a young boy in heaven," and he is thought to be an exceptionally handsome youth.

 Mythology

 Sent to earth

-In many versions, when Ame no Hohi did not send word for three years, all the gods gathered up, and Ame no Wakahiko was one who was chosen to rule the earth.
-In many versions Amenowakahiko was given a bow.
+In many versions, when Ame no Hohi did not send word for three years, all the gods gathered up, and Ame no Wakahiko was the one who was chosen to rule the earth.
+In many versions Ame no Wakahiko was given a bow.

 In some versions, however, Ame no Wakahiko is the son of Ame no Hohi and Ame no Wakahiko was sent to earth to look for him.